 Storage can be a simple cabinet under the sinks or a generous walk-in closet that rivals most bedrooms.
 Overhead storage is common above bathtubs and over toilets as the headspace isn’t used there.

-When choosing a color for your master bathroom, you should use a color that makes the room eye-pleasing.
-Bold colors like reds and blues are common in the master bathroom, but the most popular is still the brighter colors like whites and beige.
+When choosing a color for your primary bathroom, you should use a color that makes the room eye-pleasing.
+Bold colors like reds and blues are common in the primary bathroom, but the most popular is still the brighter colors like whites and beige.

 Depending on your style or theme, the color will need to correlate.
 Rustic themes do well with deep reds and wood tones.
 However, you should keep in mind your fixtures and their accents as well.